adubredu/contact_sim.jl/README.md

 # contact_walk

-Contact-implicit simulation of passive locomotion of the 2D Dynamic Walker
+Contact simulation of passive locomotion of the 2D Dynamic Walker